Worksheet: Vibrational Modes in IR Spectra

 What does Hooke’s law dictate that IR stretching frequencies are dependent on?

-- AThe effective nuclear charge and polarizability of the bond
+- CThe effective nuclear charge and polarizability of the bond

-- BThe number of lone pairs and dipole moment of the bond
+- DThe number of lone pairs and dipole moment of the bond

 How many fundamental vibrations would exist for ethyne ()?